Glen

 FAQ

-- Shortcut — its server reaches Stories, Epics, Iterations, Objectives, and Docs, with tool filtering and read-only mode.
-Linear keeps a tighter surface focused on issues and projects.
+Shortcut — its server reaches Stories, Epics, Iterations, Objectives, and full Docs CRUD, with tool filtering and read-only mode.
+Linear is tighter: issues and projects plus read-only access to documents, without Objectives or Iterations as first-class constructs.